You are here on our website:

 Ask any card-carrying New Yorker: The key to enduring happiness in the Big Apple is to get out of town, frequently and in the grandest style possible.
 In order to survive the gridlock and bustle, New Yorkers seek out pastoral landscapes, quaint town squares, bucolic docks, and grand gardens, with plenty of world-class restaurants and scintillating nightlife thrown in for good measure.

 A variety of websites can connect you with a well appointed home in one of the Hamptons’ various hamlets.
 Hamptons Rentals is a logical place to start, with its strong selection of year-round and short-term rentals throughout the East End.
-Home Away is an indispensible resource for those in need of a vacation home rental, featuring top-tier listings posted by homeowners or property managers.
+Home Away is an indispensible resource for those in need of a holiday home rental, featuring top-tier listings posted by homeowners or property managers.
 Big-name realty companies like Corcoran and Douglas Elliman have rental divisions, which list some exclusive and fantastic listings, updated daily.
 Flipkey is an easy-to-navigate site that takes the guesswork out of selecting a size- and amenities-appropriate home away from home.
 And then there’s Airbnb, the online sensation that lets homeowners offer their unique, personal slices of life to visitors who crave a homey environment.

 Written by Andrew Stone